-Replacing the Main Control Printed Circuit Board (A1)
+Replacing the Main Control (A1) and/or Gate Driver (A11) PC Boards

 For details of this procedure, refer to Service Instruction (JD5012-00).

 NOTICE Printed circuit boards are sensitive to damage from static discharges.
 Leave replacement pc boards in their anti-static bags until you are ready to install them.
 Ground yourself before handling the board, by touching the ground stud on the back of the door.
 Always handle printed circuit boards by their edges.